beauter/CatPhotoApp/CatPhotoApp/README.md

-#This is the file containing the first HTML code challenge of FreeCodeCamp
+#"This is the file containing the first HTML code challenge of FreeCodeCamp"